bjornekelund/DXLogICOMScripts/README.md

 7850 and 7851.
 (All feedback is welcome.)
 In "Normal listening mode", selecting the main VFO ("radio 1" in SO2V) will result in the main receiver in both ears.
 Selecting the sub VFO ("radio 2") will result in the main receiver in the left ear and the sub receiver in the right ear.
-In "stereo" mode (toggled with Ctrl-Alt-S or AltGr-S) the main receiver will always be in the left ear and the sub receiver in the right ear, independent of focus.
+In "permanent stereo" mode (toggled with Ctrl-Alt-S or AltGr-S) the main receiver will always be in the left ear and the sub receiver in the right ear, independent of focus.
 Since it is not possible to listen to only the sub receiver, it is recommended to Run on the main VFO and S&P on the sub VFO.